 Too much oil congests your pores making skin unbreathable.
 Exfoliate gently to remove dead skin cells and excess sebum from pores.
 Go for enzymatic exfoliation as it decongests pores without damaging the skin barrier.

-Do not confuse oily skin with hydrated skin.
-Moisturizers penetrate into the epidermis and make a protective layer on the skin to keep the moisture intact.
-They reveal soft, plump, and hydrated skin.
+Oily skin needs moisturization even in the rainy season.
+Oily skin doesn’t mean hydrated skin.
+Skipping moisturizers will dehydrate your skin further making skin rough and dull.
+While moisturizers will penetrate into the epidermis and make a protective layer on the skin to keep the moisture intact.
+They reveal soft, plump, rejuvenated, and hydrated skin.